kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

 print_full_name(last_name="Smith", first_name="Catherina")
 ```

 For very simple functions, using keyword arguments is not that useful.
 However, some functions may have lots of arguments, with many of them being optional.
-For example, let's look at the signature of Pandas' `read_csv` function (we will use Pandas later in this book):
+For example, let's look at the signature of Pandas' `read_csv` function (we will use Pandas later):

 ```
 pandas.read_csv(